Round Britain Quiz

 - Wales - David Edwards, Myfanwy Alexander

-The credited question-setters for 2014 were Sue Barnard, Beth Porter, and Stephen Follows.
+The credited question-setters for 2016-17 were Danny Roth, Beth Porter, and Stephen Follows.
 Almost from the beginning, RBQ has made space for listeners' questions, and by 2013 these accounted for about half the series.